It's Volunteers' Week - a BIG thank you to all of our wonderful volunteers!

 We always recommend that children are accompanied by an adult.
 However, we will admit children aged 12 and over unaccompanied.

-For further information about film certification click the links above or see www.bbfc.co.uk
+For further information about film certification you can download the BBFC Ratings Poster or visit www.bbfc.co.uk